patriciamcphee/portfolio/docs/api/api-example-bflix.md

 ![Movie Camera](../../static/img/movie-camera.png)

 # My B-Movie Flix API
 This API lets users access information about different B-movies, such as directors, actors, genre, and year of release.
 It also lets them sign up so they can create a list of their favorite B-movies.
-They can can remove movies from their favorites and even unregister from the movie app if they'd like.
+They can also remove movies from their favorites and even unregister from the movie app if they'd like.

 ## Get a list of all movies